Lolita: Present-day views

 The novel continues to generate controversy today as modern society has become increasingly aware of the lasting damage created by child sexual abuse.
-In 2008, an entire book was published on the best ways to teach the novel in a college classroom given that "its particular mix of narrative strategies, ornate allusive prose, and troublesome subject matter complicates its presentation to students."
+In 2008, an entire book, Approaches to Teaching Nabokov's Lolita, was published on the best ways to teach the novel in a college classroom given that "its particular mix of narrative strategies, ornate allusive prose, and troublesome subject matter complicates its presentation to students".
 In this book, one author urges teachers to note that Dolores' suffering is noted in the book even if the main focus is on Humbert.